Organising a beach clean

 Anyone can clean a beach in Jersey.

-If you are organising a public event you will need to email the Bailiff's Chamber for consent.
+If you're organising a public event you may need to ask consent from the Bailiff by email to firstname.lastname@example.org.
 If your beach cleaning event is not open to the general public then you don't need permission.

 You need to carry out a risk assessment for the activity.
-You must also check the tides times for the for the date you're planning your beach clean.
+You must also check the tides times for the date you're planning your beach clean.

 - supervising children and getting parental permission